MooersLab/MooersLab/README.md

 I found that the delay that is caused by this transfer to unnoticeable.
 However, I do not have a M-chip-based Mac to test.

-Sadly, the Voice Control software provided by the mac OS has not improved its performance compared to the last time that I tried it.
+Sadly, the Voice Control software provided by the Mac OS has not improved its performance since I last tried it.
 Its error rate is too high to use for dictation.
 The advantage of this software is that it supports customized commands.